dzlia/ant_modular/README.md

 descriptor.

 The `<callTargetForModules>` task is configured with a `ModuleLoader` component.
-Any Ant type that implements the interface `afc.ant.modular.ModuleLoader` could be plugged in.
+Any Ant type that implements the interface `antmodular.ModuleLoader` could be plugged in.
 This allows the build engineer to choose a meta information format that fits the requirements best.
 It could be a Jar Manifest file or some form of XML or a properties file.